Single-wave solutions of the neutrino fast flavor system. Part I. Mechanical properties: Systems of interacting spins

 which also implies that there is a conserved energy.
 Therefore, the mathematical structure of the problem is quite analogous to the EoMs of the slow and fast homogeneous systems Eqs.~\eqref{eq:EoM-homogeneous-slow} and~\eqref{eq:EoM-homogeneous-fast} and their Hamiltonians Eq.~\eqref{eq:Hamiltonians}.

-We stress, however, that this analogy is purely formal.
-The physical interpretation of the polarization vectors $\bP_v(t)$ of the SW system is mixed in that the flavor-diagonal part $D_v(t)$ is a homogeneous function, whereas $\Psi_v(t)$ is a SW field of flavor coherence.
+We stress, however, that this analogy is purely formal in the following sense.
+The physical interpretation of the polarization vectors $\bP_v(t)$ of the SW system is mixed in that the flavor-diagonal part $D_v(t)$ is a homogeneous function, whereas $\Psi_v(t)$ is interpreted as the Fourier coefficient of the SW of flavor coherence.
 Therefore, a specific structure for the inhomogeneous solution is hard-wired into these equations.
 Formally, however, we have recovered a mechanical, not kinetic, system of interacting spins.